 You can control the heat level in this white queso dip recipe by the type of peppers that you add.
 If you don’t want any heat at all, leave out the green chiles.
 Or look at the can of green chiles.
 They are often marked as mild or hot.
 Choose the heat level you prefer.

 Want even more great grilling recipes and tips?
 Subscribe to my newsletter and follow me on Facebook, Instagram and TikTok for my latest grilling adventures.
 If you make a recipe, please leave a comment and rating below.

 - 1/4 cup roasted hatch chiles (canned is fine)

 - 1/2 tsp garlic powder

 - 1/2 tsp onion powder

 - 2 cups shredded quesadilla cheese

-- Heat a cast iron skillet on a grill over medium heat.
-Heat up the chiles, crema, milk and seasonings.
+- Heat Grill: Heat a 12-inch cast iron skillet on a grill or stove top over medium heat.

-- Add the cheese.
+- Whisk: Add the cheese to the pan.
 Whisk until melted.
-Serve with chips.
+Serve with warm tortilla chips.

 Nutrition information is automatically calculated, so should only be used as an approximation.